Why Is My Period All Over The Place After Emergency Birth Control?

 In some countries, they use some forms of the regular combined pill as emergency birth control, but some studies suggest they are less effective than Levonorgestrel while a fourth method uses a pill containing Mifepristone, a drug often used for induction of labour.

-So the most common types of the EC pill are either human-made hormones or natural agents which affect the release of the egg and will contribute to bleeding problems.
+So, the most common types of EC pills are either human-made hormones or natural agents, which affect the release of the egg and contribute to bleeding problems.

 Here are expected bleeding patterns on the BC pills that should NOT alarm you: